Introduction to React for Complete Beginners

 - Use the

-. - Render a container element that contains the tooltip element and the
+useState()hook to create theshowvariable and initialize it tofalse. - Render a container element that contains the tooltip element and the

-passed to the component. - Handle the
+childrenpassed to the component. - Handle the

-methods, by altering the value of theshow
+onMouseEnterandonMouseLeavemethods, by altering the value of theshowvariable, toggling theclassNameof the tooltip.

-.tooltip-container { position: relative;}.tooltip-box { position: absolute; background: rgba(0, 0, 0, 0.7); color: #fff; padding: 5px; border-radius: 5px; top: calc(100% + 5px); display: none;}.tooltip-box.visible { display: block;}.tooltip-arrow { position: absolute; top: -10px; left: 50%; border-width: 5px; border-style: solid; border-color: transparent transparent rgba(0, 0, 0, 0.7) transparent;}
+.tooltip-container { position: relative;}.tooltip-box { position: absolute; background: rgba(0, 0, 0, 0.7); color: #fff; padding: 5px; border-radius: 5px; top: calc(100% + 5px); display: none;}.tooltip-box.visible { display: block;}.tooltip-arrow { position: absolute; top: -10px; left: 50%; border-width: 5px; border-style: solid; border-color: transparent transparent rgba(0, 0, 0, 0.7) transparent;}const Tooltip = ({ children, text, ...rest }) => {

 const [show, setShow] = React.useState(false);